The History of Gertrudis Cattle: Distribution and Characteristics Santa Gert Cattle Breeds .

 Average Measurements and Growth Performance

 Santa Gertrudis bulls typically weigh over 900 kilograms, while adult cows can weigh up to 750 kilograms.
-This breed is known for its rapid body growth, with bulls often gaining more than 1.5 kilograms per day.
+This breed is known for its rapid body growth.
+A key performance metric is the Santa Gertrudis cow weaning weight vs European breeds, with bulls often gaining more than 1.5 kilograms per day.
 Females become ready for breeding at 12-14 months of age and can remain productive for up to 12 years, with some staying in the breeding herd for as long as 18 years.

 • Weight of Cow: 700 – 750 kg